exogen/node-fetch-har/README.md

 - Populate the `cookies` property.
 - Support for compression info.
 - Better tests with multiple response types, encodings, etc.

+## How does it work?

+`node-fetch` supports a custom `agent` option.
+This can be used to capture very detailed information about the request all the way down to the socket level if desired.
+This library only uses it in a very simplistic way, to capture a few key timestamps and metadata like the HTTP version.

 [fetch]: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API
 [node-fetch]: https://github.com/bitinn/node-fetch